grace-apa/Bootstrap-Portfolio/README.md

 ## Description

-My layout of my portfolio was recreated and improved using the Bootstrap CSS Framework from scratch.
-The goal for using Bootstrap was to minimize use of media queries.
-Some components have been customised using my own css.
+The layout of my portfolio was recreated and improved using Bootstrap's CSS Framework.
+The goal was to minimize the use of media queries.
+However, some components have been styled using my own customised css.

-The portfolio featuring the below:
+The portfolio features the below:

 - A navigation bar, including links that navigate to the appropriate sections on the page and links that are applicable to my portfolio.
 - A jumbotron/hero section featuring my picture and name